Get insider access

 All Reviews

-Our recommendations are based on what we think are the best currently available high refresh rate monitors.
-They are adapted to be valid for most people, in each market segment.
-Our rating is based on our review, factoring in price and feedback from our visitors.
+Our recommendations are based on what we think are the best currently available monitors with a high refresh rate.
+They are adapted to be valid for most people in each market segment.
+The rating is based on our review, factoring in price and feedback from our visitors.

 If you would prefer to make your own decision, here's the list of our monitors.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.